 Foreshadowing: Although given the haphazard way the series finale was devised suggests this was not intentional, many have noted that if read with a different inflection than that heard on screen, one exchange between No. 6 and No. 2 in the opening sequence "Who is Number One"; "You are Number Six" can be seen as foreshadowing one of the big reveals in "Fall Out".

-Gainax Ending: After footsying around with metaphor and allegory for the entire series, the Grand Finale goes completely allegorical... so much so that there's actually a fairly good case for calling this trope the Fall Out Ending or the Prisoner Ending instead.
+Gainax Ending: After footsying around with metaphor and allegory for the entire series, the Grand Finale goes so allegorical that there's a fairly good case for calling this trope the Fall Out Ending or the Prisoner Ending instead.

 Gilded Cage: The Village, especially when the big white orb appears on the beach.